Falcon (G.I. Joe): G.I. Joe: A Real American Hero - Marvel Comics

 In the Marvel Comics G.I.
 Joe series, he first appeared in G.I.
 Joe: A Real American Hero #60 (June 1987).
 Falcon and several other soldiers are tricked into believing they are now part of the Joe team.
 They end up in a confrontation with General Hawk and the Dreadnoks.
 Ultimately it was all a plan to destroy Cobra Island with a giant missile; the weapon is destroyed.
 Due to his heroic actions, Falcon and the other soldiers are officially accepted into the Joe team.
-Later on, he is involved in several major events in the comics.
+Later, he is involved in several major events in the comics.
 During the Cobra Civil War he is the leader of a recon team for the Joes.
 The team is responsible for many incidents, including securing the manned tower at the Cobra airfield.
 Falcon witnesses the death of most of the Oktober Guard.
 Falcon is also involved in deadly mission in the fictional country of Trucial Abysmia in which several Joes are killed by a Cobra S.A.W.
 Viper.
 Falcon and the survivors escape in a Cobra Rage tank.
 This vehicle is destroyed by Cobra forces, killing Breaker, Crazy-Legs and Quick-Kick.
 Duke, Cross-Country and Falcon are the only survivors.
 This is just prior to Cobra's invasion of another fictional country, Benzheen.
 Lt.
 Falcon left G.I.
 Joe after it was disbanded.